A tow truck driver loading a black car onto a flatbed while operating the winch.

 What Is Roadside Assistance?

 Roadside assistance coverage is designed to help motorists experiencing a range of problems, from a dead battery to an overheated engine.
 You can call a toll-free number or use an app to contact your provider, and a dispatcher will send a qualified technician to your location.
-Depending on what services you require, your plan may pay all or some of the costs involved in getting your car back on the road.
+Depending on the services you require, your plan may cover all or part of the costs involved in getting your car back on the road.

 If you’re one of many people who sit down annually for a personal insurance planning session, discuss this option with your insurer.